-Graduate Assistantships (MSW)
+Graduate Assistantships (MSW) (on campus only, full time students)

 The School of Social Work awards several GAs to MSW students each year.
-Awards are open to both new and returning students.
+Awards are open to both new and returning full time graduate students.
 New students interested in this opportunity must first apply by the priority deadline, January 15, to be considered.
 After a student is accepted into the MSW program they are then invited to apply.
 This process is competitive and available to on campus MSW students only.
 GA positions cover tuition and include a small stipend in exchange for 16-20 hours of work per week, and typically begin at the start of the Fall semester and run though the end of Spring.

-Merit Based Waivers (MSW)
+Merit Based Waivers (MSW) (on campus only)

 Students need a 4.0 GPA to apply for merit based tuition waivers and the earliest one can apply is during their second semester in the program for the following semester.
 On average, 1-3 credit tuition waivers, each equal to the cost of 1 credit hour, are awarded, to support part-time and full-time students.
 Merit based waivers are open to any graduate student in the on campus MSW program.